Skip to main content

 metadata:

-name: knative-serving-promise
+name: knative

 spec: